vmware-automation/solutions-import-beta/Oracle-Database-11g-Service.xml.md

 #Success
-Service has been successfully imported in your local vFabric Application Director.
+Service with sample blueprint have been successfully imported in vFabric Application Director.

+Sample Blueprint is with Service and one of the supported operating system.
+User can use any of supported Operating Systems listed in Service.

 There are few final steps you need to follow before performing deployment.

+###Prerequisites:

+None

 ###Deployment steps:

-After importing Service in Application Director, you can start using it to deploy applications.
+After importing Blueprint in vFabric Application Director, you can proceed with application deployment.
 The basic steps are as follows:

-Step 1:
+Step 1: Map the logical template with Cloud  template (Physical Template).

-	1. Create a new Application.

-    2. On the Blueprint canvas, drag and drop the supported OS template from the Logical Templates menu.

-    3. From the Services menu, drag and drop this service to OS template.

-    4. Save the Application.
+Step 2: Navigate to Applications Tab and open the imported Application.

-Step 2: Deployment Environment tab will be displayed.
-Enter proper property values as per your environment and click next.
+Step 3: Enter required property values appropriate to your environment.

-Step 3: Application Properties -> Service tab ->Oracle11g
+	a.
+Application Properties -> Service tab ->Oracle11g

 			a. systempassword: Enter the password for the system user
 			b. syspassword: Enter the password for the sys user